Soviet Union–United States relations: Tensions in détente

 Despite the otherwise improvement in relations, various tensions would appear during détente.
-These included the Brezhnev Doctrine, which allowed from Soviet invasions of Warsaw Pact states to keep them under totalitarian communist rule, the Sino-Soviet split, an apparent rapprochement between the United States and China with Richard Nixon's visit to China in 1972.
+These included the Brezhnev Doctrine, which allowed from Soviet invasions of Warsaw Pact states to keep them under communist rule, the Sino-Soviet split, an apparent rapprochement between the United States and China with Richard Nixon's visit to China in 1972.
 However, Nixon's international relations priority was Soviet détente even after the visit to China.
 In 1973, Nixon announced his administration was committed to seeking most favored nation trade status with the USSR, which was challenged by Congress in the Jackson-Vanik Amendment.
 The United States had long linked trade with the Soviet Union to its foreign policy toward the Soviet Union and, especially since the early 1980s, to Soviet human rights policies.
 The Jackson-Vanik Amendment, which was attached to the 1974 Trade Act, linked the granting of most-favored-nation to the USSR to the right of persecuted Soviet Jews to emigrate.
 Because the Soviet Union refused the right of emigration to Jewish refuseniks, the ability of the President to apply most-favored nation trade status to the Soviet Union was restricted.